Eacred/eacrwallet/README.md

-dcrwallet
+eacrwallet
 =========

-dcrwallet is a daemon handling Eacred wallet functionality.
+eacrwallet is a daemon handling Eacred wallet functionality.
 All interaction with the wallet is performed over RPC.

 Public and private keys are derived using the hierarchical deterministic format described by [BIP0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
-Unencrypted private keys are not supported and are never written to disk.  dcrwallet uses the
+Unencrypted private keys are not supported and are never written to disk.  eacrwallet uses the
 `m/44'/<coin type>'/<account>'/<branch>/<address index>`
 HD path for all derived addresses, as described by [BIP0044](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

-Due to the sensitive nature of public data in a BIP0032 wallet, dcrwallet provides the option of encrypting not just private keys, but public data as well.
+Due to the sensitive nature of public data in a BIP0032 wallet, eacrwallet provides the option of encrypting not just private keys, but public data as well.
 This is intended to thwart privacy risks where a wallet file is compromised without exposing all current and future addresses (public keys) managed by the wallet.
 While access to this